dnsimple/dnsimple-support/content/articles/activity-tracking.markdown

 ---

 <info>
 Audit history is available only on [newer plans](https://support.dnsimple.com/articles/new-plans/#newer-plans-some).
 Full audit history is available for Professional and Business plans.
-Personal plans' audit history is limited to 30 days.
+Audit history for Personal plans is limited to 30 days.
 </info>

 Activity tracking provides an overview of all past changes for a specific domain or for an account as a whole.